BenShutt/WesthillSolutionsTask/README.md

 Firstly, I would push back a little and ask "do we _really_ need to store it?".
 If yes, then the [Keychain](https://developer.apple.com/documentation/security/keychain-services) is a secure place to store sensitive data like passwords.
-It is worth noting that Jailbroken devices can access it and, on the client-side, the app can be decompiled revealing source-code.
+It is worth noting that Jailbroken devices can access it, though it should only be the data they have access to themselves.
+Tangentially, regarding (say) encryption keys stored on the client-side, the app can be decompiled revealing source-code exposing the keys.

 Perhaps this app has accounts, if so:

 - Authenticate their app session with biometrics
 - On successful login, generating a short-lived, revokable access token
-- Fetching this data from a server with this token
+- Sensitive data could be fetched from the server with this token, stored only in memory
 - Potentially adding additional layers of encryption to protect against man-in-the-middle

 ## Task Criteria Amends?